 The tiebreak then plays out with each team serving for TWO points, rotating between all the players.

 It’s a very good question, and it’s quite tricky to answer.
-The surface can make a difference, and the advancements in technology of the tennis racket and strings can also be a factor.
+The surface can make a difference, and the advancements in the technology of the tennis racket and strings can also be a factor.

 Here’s a chart showing the percentage chance of men winning a set if they serve first.